tobe09/Android-app-for-HCMS/README.md

 # PeoplePlusMobile
-A mobile application using xamarin for android
+An android application built on xamarin (C#) for handling self-service functions on an HCMS,